 10. In order to continue showing the clip for the song without having to pay royalties to the creators of the original film, "Metallica"'s members acquired the rights to the film.

-11. It is also the first song to nominate "Metallica" for the Grammy Award and bring them to perform at the 31st Grammy Awards in 1989.
+11. It is also the first song to be nominated "Metallica" for the Grammy Award and bring them to perform at the 31st Grammy Awards in 1989.
 "Metallica's" members debated the show and the nomination as it was against everything it represented, but they decided they could not give up such an opportunity to show the world who "Metallica" is.
 The fact that they eventually lost the award only strengthened their status and credibility among metal lovers.
 They called it 'GRAMMY Award Losers'.

 12. The album cover shows "Lady Justice" whose source is the goddess of justice from Roman mythology.
 She is shown full of cracks, tied with ropes, her scales full of dollar bills, and part of her chest bare.
 The painting was created by Stephen Gorman who developed the idea of James and Lars to reflect on the topics the texts on the album talk about.

 13. This is Metallica's second best-selling album after the "Black Album".
-The jump in sales was meteoric versus the sales of "Master Of Puppets" which sold in real-time tens of thousands of copies, to an album that brought "Metallica" up to sale millions of copies.
+The jump in sales was meteoric versus the sales of "Master Of Puppets" which sold in real-time tens of thousands of copies, to an album that brought "Metallica" up to sell millions of copies.
 It reached No. 6 on the Billboard 200 which was then unusual for a metal band and as we mentioned gave it a Grammy nomination.

-14. The reviews of the album were divided, on the one hand, it was considered a groundbreaking, complex, progressive, and amazing album and on the other hand, some thought it was too ambitious, and did not fit the band's capabilities and did not fit the genre of the time.
+14. The reviews of the album were divided, on the one hand, it was considered a groundbreaking, complex, progressive, and amazing album and on the other hand, some thought it was too ambitious and did not fit the band's capabilities and did not fit the genre of the time.

 Without a doubt, this is one of the most important albums in rock history, and as we started the review, if you read the review on the "Black Album" you will understand exactly why everyone is talking about this change that "Metallica" has gone through and why it has so influenced its fans and genre lovers in general.